kmeaton/RNASeq_Workshop/README.md

 ssh [user]@[UTC address]
 ```

-5. Once you're logged in, in your home directory, type the following:
+5. Once you're logged in, in your home directory, type the following to clone into the repository.
+Make sure you're cloning into __your__ fork of the repository, not my original one.
 ```shell
 git clone the-url-you-copied-in-step-3
 ```

-..hit enter to clone the repository.
-Make sure you're cloning into __your__ fork of the repository, not my original one.

 6. Next, move into this directory:
 ```shell